FAQs

 Yes, it is important to protect your investment.
 Dittrich Furs offers the most comprehensive alternative to Insurance available at for very low rates.
 Dittrichs FUR REPLACEMENT CERTIFICATE entitles you to full replacement value of your fur toward the purchase of a new Dittrich fur with no deductible and no depreciation.
 Your fur is covered for all risk of loss such as fire, theft, vandalism and accidental damage.
 Our certificate covers your furs world-wide and while in possession of third parties.

-Plus… FREE COLD STORAGE (in and out as many times during the year as you wish) & FREE PICK UP and DELVERY is included with your policy.
+Plus… FREE COLD STORAGE (in and out as many times during the year as you wish).

 Why is it important to store and clean my coat every year?